KiranLDA/PAMLrManual/docs/05-dataprep.md

 There are multiple ways of preparing data for analysis.

-* `reducePAM`: The most simple is to merge the data together (at the same resolution).
+* `create_custom_interpolation`: The most simple is to merge the data together (at a specified time resolution) and interpolated or not.
-* `rollPAM`: It's also possible to derive summary statistics using a rolling window, which progresses across the timeseries to make calculations.
+* `create_rolling_window`: It's also possible to derive summary statistics using a rolling window, which progresses across the timeseries to make calculations.
-* `pamPREP`: Where there is a particular pattern that need to be extracted from the data such as sustained pressure change or activity, this function derives summary statistics for these periods
+* `create_summary_statistics`: Where there is a particular pattern that need to be extracted from the data such as sustained pressure change or activity, this function derives summary statistics for these periods

 ## Merge sensor data together